georgosgeorgos/ComputationalStatisticsBT/bayesian/Bayesian.md

 $$\pi(\theta_j) = 1/|\Theta| $$

-Obviously this prior has no influence on the posterior distribution and all the information is inside the statistical model choosen for the data.
+Obviously this prior has no influence on the posterior distribution and all the information is inside the statistical model chosen for the data.

 ```r
 par(mfrow=c(1,3))